HETDEX/hetdex_api/docs/install.rst

    chmod -R a+rX .
    cdw

-A note about TACC data drives: $DATA on wrangler, $SCRATCH on stampede2 should host active computing and file creation.
+A note about TACC data drives: $SCRATCH on stampede2 should host active computing and file creation.
 It is not subject to a data limit but it is also not backed up.
 Files untouched may be deleted by the system admin.
 Your $HOME drive is backed up but has limited storage. $WORK storage is limited to 1 Tb and this is across all computing clusters.
 For more info please read:

 https://portal.tacc.utexas.edu/tutorials/managingio